starring: John D. LeMay, Kari Keegan, Kane Hodder

 Which sortah looks like the Myer's house in Halloween 5...

-1 male autopsy probe to the head, face grated
+1 male gets an autopsy probe to the head, face grated

 2 males bludgeoned to death offcamera